 It amazes me how people carry thousands worth of tech in backpacks that aren’t able to protect that tech whether from thieves or drops.
-Especially considering that the best backpack for your tech when traveling is more than likely more affordable than your current backpack.
+Especially considering that a backpack with custom logo is the best backpack for your tech when traveling is more than likely more affordable than your current backpack.

 If you have been a long-term user here, then you most likely read our review of the original Solgaard Lifepack.
 It was Solgaard’s first product, which we loved a lot, but it wasn’t perfect and came with some major flaws.
 Lifepack Lite?
 Even though it’s a “lite” is a major improvement over the first Lifepack (which has since also been updated) and a backpack really worth considering if looking for the best backpack for your tech when traveling.